Dave-team/Knowledge-base/Business-Intelligence/User adoption.md

 Monthly updates with new data / features in Looker Main purpose here is that people find common things they weren’t aware of and now can use.
 Example framework of such a newsletter:
 - What’s new
 - How can you find and use it?
-- What does it look like?
+- What's coming by when?

 Really sell the results you’re getting – at all hands and in emails.
 You want to be able to ask anyone what meaningful achievement you did lately and they should be able to answer this for you.

 ### User feedback
 Gather user feedback from end users to increase the value that Looker adds.
-- How are they using Looker?
-    - Goals
-    - Frequency of interaction
-    - Action in Looker > explore, schedule, check data?
-    - Output - export, create dashboard
-- Does Looker help answering their questions?
-Why (not)?
-- What is their experience using Looker?
-What are their likes and dislikes?
-- Is there anything they’d like to see (e.g. more fields to explore, more complex data modelling, more complex visualizations etc.)
+Send this to inactive users
+- Has Looker been useful to you?
+If not, what could we add or change that would make it more useful?
+- Have you experienced anything frustrating or confusing in Looker that I could help with?
+- Do you have any other questions or requests about Looker or data at the company more broadly?

 ### Data champions
 Create a hub and spoke model where each team has data champions.